sparkfun/SparkFun_Soft_Power_Switch_Mk2/docs/hardware_hookup.md

 ### External Button

 For users that need to connect an external button, you will simply need to connect one terminal of the button to BTN and the other terminal to GND.
-In this case, IC hooks and F/M jumper wires were used to connect an external momentary pushbutton.
+In this case, IC hooks and F/M jumper wires were used to connect an external momentary push button.

 <div style="text-align: center;">
   <table>